Glad you came to visit our site!

 grown in person as I have watched them grow up in photos.

-JoDee has fallen in love with me as a breeder that her and her husband took
+JoDee fell in love with me as a breeder and that day she took home two brothers.

 Above is a photo of some of use just sitting around with the Cockers.